datalad-handbook/book/docs/basics/101-105-install.rst

 You have now experienced how easy it is to obtain shared data with DataLad.
-But beyond only sharing the *data* in the dataset, when sharing or cloning a DataLad dataset, all copies also include the datasets *history*.
+But beyond only sharing the *data* in the dataset, when sharing or installing a DataLad dataset, all copies also include the datasets *history*.

 For example, we can find out who created the dataset in the first place